adrian-take/logixs-cc/README.md

-# Assignment for Cloud Engineer assignment
+# Assignment for Cloud Engineer

 ## Background